Is free will possible?

 So it seems that the kind of free will which ordinary people truely value is not only fully compatible with determinacy but actually requires it in order to function.
 In a random and indeterminate world, no one could ever tell whether an action was caused by his own internal states or external forces beyond his control, or whether they happened in a purely random manner that was also beyond his control.
 Indeed it would probably be pointless to ask.

 You might expect the New Testament to have much to say about the immortality of the soul and its independence of the mortal body, given the importance this has acquired in Church thought.
 Yet extraordinarily, it does not.
 Instead, all the wealth of New Testament promises centre around the resurrection of a glorified immortal body.
 The resurrection of Jesus is presented as the prototype of ours.
-Biblical Christianity doesn’t actually require any kind of “soul” to exist.
-The importance of the concept in historic Christianity is, Biblically speaking, a distraction from our true hope.
+Even Paul, who started out as a pharisee and therefore must have believed in separate immortal souls, seems to have abandoned that belief when he became a Christian.
+In 2 Cor 5 vv.1-4, he anticipates that death will not strip his body off and leave his soul naked, but that his new heavenly body (which he previously described in 1 Cor 15) will be put on over the old one.
+In other words there will be no discontinuity in his experience between the old embodied life and the new one.
+Biblical Christianity doesn’t actually require any kind of independent “soul” to exist.
+The importance of the concept in historic Christianity is due largely to the influence of Neoplatonism on many of the Church Fathers.
+Biblically speaking, it is a distraction from our true hope.